 We’ve all been there.
 In the immediate aftermath of finding a new song that is just sooo good.
 And in the realization of the futility of our attempts to explain to others just how good it is.
-Seldom does it work, but the impulse remains.
+Seldom does our attempts work, but the impulse to try remains.
 It is the most human of experiences.

 Yet, the question remains.
 How does one go about describing this feel?
 Or, more generally, how does one go about writing about any feel?
 Or music as such?